A Guide to Buying Property in AustriaEssential information when buying property and real estate in Austria

-*ALSO PLEASE NOTE: Salzburgerland has recently introduced a change to the law in this province, relating to property purchase, which has the effect of toughening the effect of existing law so that it is likely to be applied as strictly as that found in the Tirol.
-The principal effect is that property in the whole of Salzburgerland can only be purchased as a primary residence, unless it has a designated second home status.
+*PLEASE NOTE: Salzburgerland has introduced a change to the law in this province, relating to property purchase, which has the effect of toughening existing law so that it is likely to be applied as strictly as that found in the Tirol.
+The principal effect is that property in the whole of Salzburgerland can only be purchased as a primary residence, unless it has designated second home status.

 An offer to purchase a property in Austria is a legal document and as such it is made in writing.
 This will be prepared for you by the estate agent and is called a 'kaufanbot'.
 All of the associated purchase costs (listed below) will be detailed in the 'kostenaufstellung' form which will accompany the offer document.
 After you have signed the offer document it will be submitted to the vendor who will have a fixed period of time, usually 7-10 days, to accept your offer by signing the offer document.
 After this time if the offer remains unsigned by the vendor, the offer lapses.
 Before submitting an offer you must have your finances in place, including a written mortgage offer, where applicable, because from the point of signing you cannot back out!
 There is no such thing in Austria as an offer 'subject to contract'.

 Once the offer is signed by both parties, a lawyer, (who acts for both parties in Austria), will draw up a contract and the completion date will be agreed between you and the vendor.
 You will be expected to transfer the purchase price, plus the purchase costs, into the lawyer's trust account well before the completion date.
 The contract will be checked and witnessed by the Notary who also acts as an intermediary between the two parties.
 Once completion has taken place, and the buyer has been entered into the Land Registry, with unencumbered title, the purchase price will be paid to the vendor.